 Industrial fans used for conveying or material moving will be located where they are most efficient and effective for their required process.
 The placement and type of mount will typically depend significantly on where the fan needs to be positioned for its purpose.

 Fan Belts and Pulleys

-When it comes to indirect drive industrial fan motors, belts and pullets will be part of the transmission.
-They are an absolutely critical component in the operation of the fan to transfer the motor power to the impeller.
+When it comes to indirect drive industrial fan motors, belts and pulleys will be part of the transmission.
+They are a critical component in the operation of the fan to transfer the motor power to the impeller.
 The motor will be mounted on the housing and then the belt or pulley will extend from it to the impeller.

 Types of Industrial Fans

 There is an abundance of industrial fan designs, to help people get an industrial fan that matches their airflow requirements.
 We can break down the mass amount of industrial fans into two categories; axial industrial fans and centrifugal industrial fans.